MichaelSalata/compare-my-biometrics/development-log.md

 **WHAT PROBLEM DOES IT SOLVE**? - course project req

+- [ ] add Special Mentions part
+Thanks to Alexey and his community from [datatalks club](https://datatalks.club/), create this project without the course of [Data Engineering](https://github.com/DataTalksClub/data-engineering-zoomcamp) would have been much more difficult.
+- [ ] future improvements section
+	- ~~partition core tables, for performance~~
+	- Add a cost analysis of a full pipeline run
+	- extract more value from steam reviews --> new dashboard ?
+	- USE CASE: matrix factorization for recommendations
+	- ~~github action for upload spark script to bucket~~
+	- More tests on the pipeline
+	- Fully normalize the tables as exercise
 ### Project Assembly instructions
 - use [[development-log#Project Step Log]] below
 - Terraform